 The SARS-CoV-2 virus enters the intestinal cells after spike proteins bind to ACE-2.
 This virus uses an angiotensin-converting enzyme (ACE-2) as a receptor to enter human cells.
 Then it triggers the release of the cytokines.
 Cytokines are small proteins that cause inflammation.
 This can also be one of the causes of gastrointestinal symptoms.

 These studies also state that fecal-oral transmission, which is the spread of the virus through food contaminated by an infected person’s feces, might also be a possibility.
-This was because RNA and proteins from the new virus were found in infected patients' feces even after the respiratory symptoms subside.
+This was because RNA and proteins from the virus were found in infected patients' feces even after the respiratory symptoms subsided.
 The available data are preliminary and cannot be used to conclude anything.
-The other point to be noted here is that even though traces of the virus has been found in feces, there is still no evidence showing how virulent they are.
+The other point to be noted here is that even though traces of the virus have been found in feces, there is still no evidence showing how virulent they are.

 According to the CDC (the Centers for Disease Control and Prevention), this is the percentage of people affected by the following symptoms:

-Some patients also experience symptoms of other influenza-like illnesses, such as:
+Some patients also experience symptoms of other influenza-like illnesses, such as

 Loss of smell and taste.